kowainik/org/style-guide.md

 All top-level functions _must_ have type signatures.

-All functions inside `where` _must_ have type signatures.
+All functions inside a `where` block _must_ have type signatures.
 Explicit type signatures help to avoid cryptic type errors.

-> You might need `-XScopedTypeVariables` extensions to write polymorphic types
+> You might need `-XScopedTypeVariables` extensions to write the polymorphic types
-> of functions inside `where`.
+> of functions inside a `where` block.

 Surround `.` after `forall` in type signatures with spaces.